RatserX/minecraft-handicraft/README.md

 Parser for Minecraft instance profiles.
 It reads and processes profiles and allows the download of selected loaders and addons.

 Multiple profiles and be configured and they can be retrieved either from a local directory or a web location.
-Also, you can specify the download directory, it will create the appropiate files if the path does not exists.
+It allows the selection of a download directory, creating the appropiate directories if the path does not exists.

 ![Minecraft Instance Parse](https://raw.githubusercontent.com/RatserX/ratserx.github.io/master/public/images/minecraft-instance-parse.gif)